What is File Server? Examples, Types, Features, Benefits & Working

 File Server in Computer Network

-A network server helps to store all central data files, which are access by other connected network users.
-This stored all data on the server eliminates all replication of all files over individual computers, so it needs less disk storage space them.
-This server plays major role in the network servers and other network operating system like as Windows NT, Novell Netware, UNIX, etc.
+A network server helps to store all central data files, and other connected network users are capable to access them.
+This stored all data on the server eliminates all replication of all files over individual computers.
+So, it needs less disk storage space them.
+This server plays major role in network servers and other networ OS like as Windows NT, Novell Netware, UNIX, etc.

-Today, file servers are more advance with using enlarge power supplies, various racks for installation of multiple hard disks, and more advance cooling system.
+Advanced file servers contain the enlarge power supplies, various racks for installation of multiple hard disks, and advance cooling systems.
 It likes as Multiprocessor machines, and configured along with more memory unit compare to single user computer system.

 We can set up any computer as host that plays role as a file server.
-In the other word, file server may be a simple computer system that has abilities to send and retrieve all requests for files over the computer network.
+Hence, file server may be a simple computer system that has abilities to send and retrieve all requests over the computer network.

 File server acts as dedicated system like as network attached storage (NAS) devices.
-This dedicated server is commonly implemented in enterprise applications because they offer fastest data access as well as offer higher storage capacity compare to non dedicated server.
+This dedicated server is commonly going to implement in enterprise applications.
+Because, they offer fastest data access as well as offer higher storage capacity compare to non dedicated server.

 All file servers have different goal like as share information, backup, remote storage, and more.
-There are three models, which are widely used; such as
+There are three models, such as

-• When file server consists file structure, and assign few or whole records along with unique key, and it can perform several operations like as read, write, extend, remove, join, and more.
+• When file server consists file structure, and assign few or whole records along with unique key.
+So, it can perform several operations like as read, write, extend, remove, join, and more.

 • If, file server does not contain internal structure of their files, then this server is not capable to resolve complicated operations, but only to perform read and write tasks.